Design and Technology

 Co-curricular, Enrichment, Extension and Support

-- ‘Open door’ support sessions for students.
-Lunchtime and afternoon support sessions run in the DT workshop for students.
+- ‘Open door’ lunchtime and afternoon support sessions for students, run in the DT workshop

 - Twilight support sessions – led by DT teachers, these are sessions where students can come along to get help with specific areas of the course